dbashford/mimosa-ember-module-import/README.md

 ## Functionality

 This module makes using module systems together with Ember easier.
 Ember doesn't work with async module loaders.
-Ideally, when Ember is fired up it wants to have all of the various Ember object types (Controllers, Views, Routers, etc) already attached/register.
+Ideally, when Ember is fired up it wants to have all of the various Ember object types (Controllers, Views, Routers, etc) already attached/registered.

 This module helps attach modules to Ember, and makes using your favorite module loaders, async or otherwise, easier.
 It can create module manifests for multiple namespaces in your application.

 This uses an array of default folders (see `emberDirs` below), and `namespace` configurations to generate `manifest` files.
 Those files contain a list of `require`s for files containing Ember objects.
-Once this `manifest` file is brought into your web app you can `advanceReadiness()` and fire up your app.
+Then, in the manifest, an object is created using the exported values from the `require`d files as values, and the file names as the keys.
+If a file name is `search_results_controller.js`, then the key would be `SearchResultController`, which matches what Ember would like to see.

+See some example outputs below.

 [MimosaEmberSkeleton](https://github.com/dbashford/MimosaEmberSkeleton) showcases this module and its use in a require.js application.